Sgant1/Earthquakes/README.md

 # Earthquakes

 Pulling together several GeoJSON attributes onto a Leaflet map that would track earthquakes over the last seven days.
-Every time this map is viewed new data should be present.
 I am using live data pulled from several websites and what is represented on this map are a few types of overlays:
 - Street
 - Satalitte
 - Light